 Before joining the WellSIRe team at EUI David worked as advisor for the finance committee of the national parliament of the Netherlands, where he advised on European issues such as the EU Recovery Fund, European Semester, EU budget, European Stability Mechanism, Banking Union, capital markets regulation, green finance, taxation policies and more.
 Previously he worked as a research fellow at the Clingendael Institute for International Relations and as lecturer at Tilburg University.

-Latest publication: Bokhorst, D. (2022) ‘The Influence of the European Semester: case study analysis and lessons for its post-pandemic transformation’, Journal of Common Market Studies, 60:1.
+D. Bokhorst (2022) ‘The influence of the European Semester: case study analysis and lessons for its post-pandemic evolution’, Journal of Common Market Studies, vol 60(1).

 D. Bokhorst (2019) Governing Imbalances in the Economic and Monetary Union, A Political Economy Analysis of the Macroeconomic Imbalance Procedure, UvA Dare, PhD Manuscript.Governing Imbalances in the Economic and Monetary Union